nrv-framework/NRV/docs/usersguide/simulables.rst

 In NRV, all simulations can be launched by objects that have a physiological meaning:

 1. **axons** or individual fibers.
-These fibers can be mylinated or unmyelinated and few models are already implemented.
+These fibers can be myelinated or unmyelinated and few models are already implemented.
 2. **fascicles**: containing one or several axons.
 3. **nerves**: containing one or several fascicles.

-All these object have in common a method called ``simulate`` that automatically performs the simulation, handle computation of extracellular fields if needed, process the stimuli, record internal variables.
+All these object have in common a method called ``simulate`` that automatically performs the simulation, handles computation of extracellular fields if needed, processes the stimuli, records internal variables.
 For fascicles and nerves, if the script is launched on several CPU cores, the parallelization is automatically handled transparently for the user.

 Axons
 =====

-The ``axon`` class is abstract, meaning that the end user cannot directly instanciate an axon.
-Instead, two class exists and are accessible for the end-user for mylinated and unmyelinated fibers.
+The ``axon`` class is abstract, meaning that the end user cannot directly instantiate an axon.
+Instead, two daughter classes are accessible for the end-user for myelinated and unmyelinated fibers.

-generic parameters for all axons are defined by default and can be changed, as both unmyelinated and mylinated axons inherit from them
+Generic parameters for all axons are defined by default and can be changed, as both unmyelinated and myelinated axons inherit from them.

-However, for the end-user, some usefull methods are innherited by both unmyelinated and mylinated fibers:
+However, for the end-user, some useful methods are inherited by both unmyelinated and myelinated fibers:

-* the ``simulate`` method that compute the membrane voltage and internal state variables.
+* The ``simulate`` method that computes the membrane voltage and internal state variables.

     .. list-table:: Arguments of simulate method
        :widths: 15 25 50